Welcome to Angeltone's Custom Shop!

 Corsair - vintage coil wind with flatpole magnets for even string-to-string

-volume with modern strings!
+volume balance with modern light gauge strings!

 Lightning - high power and clean tone without active preamps!